Category Archives: Billiards TV

 As for Fredo…poor Fredo.
 He wanted to be at the top of heap, but he took sides against the family and truly wound up behind the eight ball.

-The “Behind the Eight Ball” episode of Top of the Heap is available to watch on Crackle.
+The “Behind the Eight Ball” episode of Top of the Heap is available to watch below on YouTube.

 Earlier this year, English game show host Tom O’Connor sadly passed.
 One of the shows he hosted, though it never aired, was Pick Pockets, which paired traditional trivia with snooker and featured top players.